Guangzhou: Imperial China

 Incorporated into the Han dynasty, Panyu became a provincial capital.
 In AD 226, it became the seat of Guang Prefecture, which gave it its modern name.
 The Old Book of Tang described Guangzhou as an important port in southern China.
 Direct routes connected the Middle East and China, as shown in the records of a Chinese prisoner returning home from Iraq twelve years after his capture at Talas.
-Relations were often strained: Arab and Persian pirates sacked the city on October 30, 758 and about 200,000 foreigners were killed under the revenge of Chinese rebel Huang Chao in 878, along with the city's Jews, Christians, and Parsis.
+Relations were often strained: while China was undergoing the An Lushan Rebellion, Arab and Persian pirates sacked the city on 30 October 758 and in revenge thousands of Arabs and Persians were killed by Chinese rebels in the Yangzhou massacre (760).
+In the Guangzhou massacre about 200,000 Arab, Persian and other foreigners were killed by Chinese rebel Huang Chao in 878, along with the city's Jews, Christians, and Parsis.
 The port was closed for fifty years after its destruction.

 Amid the Five Dynasties and Ten Kingdoms that followed the collapse of the Tang dynasty, the Later Liang governor Liu Yan used his base at Panyu to establish a "Great Yue" or "Southern Han" empire, which lasted from 917 to 971.
 The region enjoyed considerable cultural and economic success in this period.
-From the 10th to 12th century, there are records that the large foreign communities were not exclusively male, but included "Persian women".
+From the 10th to 12th century, there are records that the large foreign communities were not exclusively men, but included "Persian females".
 According to Odoric of Pordenone, Guangzhou was as large as three Venices in terms of area, and rivaled all of Italy in the amount of crafts produced.
 He also noted the large amount of ginger available as well as large geese and snakes.
-Guangzhou was visited by the Moroccan traveler Ibn Battuta during his 14th-century journey around the world; he detailed the process by which the Chinese constructed their large ships in the port's shipyards.
+Guangzhou was visited by the Moroccan traveler Ibn Battuta during his journey around the world in the 14th century.
+He detailed the process by which the Chinese constructed their large ships in the port's shipyards.

 Shortly after the Hongwu Emperor's declaration of the Ming dynasty, he reversed his earlier support of foreign trade and imposed the first of a series of sea bans (海禁).
 These banned private foreign trade upon penalty of death for the merchant and exile for his family and neighbors.
 Previous maritime intendancies of Guangzhou, Quanzhou, and Ningbo were closed in 1384 and legal trade became limited to the tribute delegations sent to or by official representatives of foreign governments.